Scorocode/scorocode-docs-en/docs/JS/Scorocode.Websocket.md

 Class for WebSocket connection handling.

 An example of implementing a chat application using Scorocode.WebSocket – [Scorochat](https://niksmith.github.io/).
-The application's source code is published on GitHub in the following repository:[NikSmith/niksmith.github.io](https://github.com/NikSmith/niksmith.github.io)
+The application's source code is published on GitHub in the following repository: [NikSmith/niksmith.github.io](https://github.com/NikSmith/niksmith.github.io)

 * [.WebSocket](#Scorocode.WebSocket)